eleanorfrajka/template-project/CONTRIBUTING.md

 - Install the additional python requirements.
 Activate the environment you use for working with glidertest, navigate to the top directory of this repo, then run `pip install -r requirements-dev.txt`

 Once you have the extras installed, you can build the docs locally by navigating to the `docs/` directory and running `make clean html`.
 This command will create a directory called `build/` which contains the html files of the documentation.
 Open the file `docs/build/html/index.html` in your browser, and you will see the docs with your changes applied.
 After making more changes, just run make clean html again to rebuild the docs.

+## Development Roadmap

+For information about planned improvements and the development roadmap for this template, see [MODERNIZATION_PLAN.md](MODERNIZATION_PLAN.md).
+This document outlines:

+- Upcoming features and improvements
+- Best practices being incorporated
+- Comparison with other research software templates
+- Implementation priorities and timelines

+Contributors are welcome to help with any of the planned improvements or suggest new directions for the template.

 <!-- omit in toc -->
 ## Attribution